vashftw/vashftw/README.md

 - 👋 Hi, I’m @vashftw - Learning the ropes again.
 - 👀 I’m interested in blockchain and smartcontract development as well as beta/alpha testing
 - 🌱 I’m currently learning python,
-- 💞️ I’m looking to collaborate on blochaijnj, smart contracts, stake pools (ADA preferred)
+- 💞️ I’m looking to collaborate on blochain, smart contracts, stake pools (ADA preferred)
 - 📫 How to reach me here!!!! =)

 <!---